Briefing · 01/05/2026

 Call it reverse shadow IT: IT doing the business’s work without the business.

-Not just deploying systems for staff to use.
-Deploying agents, workflows, and automation layers that start performing pieces of operational work directly: triage, routing, drafting, checking, escalating, summarising, reconciling, and eventually executing.
+This pattern deploys agents, workflows, and automation layers that start performing pieces of operational work directly: triage, routing, drafting, checking, escalating, summarising, reconciling, and eventually executing.

-That is not email drafting.
-That is not document summarisation.
 That is a boundary shift.

 The live question is simple: